LiJiahao-Alex/www24-rebuttal/reviewer2.md

 ```
 Thank you very much for your comment.
-I am sorry that some of our expressions in the article may have caused misunderstandings.
+We are sorry that some of our expressions in the article may have caused misunderstandings.
 In order to convey what we want to express more clearly, we have made the following reply.
 ```
 # 1. Distinction between OSR and SOD
 Thanks for your comments.
 First of all, please allow us to apologize for some misunderstandings caused by the design of our pictures.
 We will first clarify the misunderstanding below, and then explain the distinction between OSR and SOD.